Overview

 Computer

-The telescope and dome controller are interfaced to a Dell Dimension DIM4700 desktop computer with a 3.00 GHz Pentium 4 CPU and 504 MB RAM, operating Windows XP SP3.
+The telescope and dome controller are interfaced to a Dell Optiplex 380 minitower computer with a 2.60 GHz Pentium dual-core CPU and 4 GB RAM, operating Windows 7 with Windows XP mode.
+The operating system has since been upgraded to Windows 10 Professional.
+A dual monitor graphics card allows the dedicated use of one monitor for a planetarium program and the second monitor for operation of the dome, weather station, and other observatory equipment.
 The observatory computer is interfaced to the household network and ultimately the Internet.
 A Saitek Eclipse PZ30AUR backlit keyboard simplifies using the computer in the darkened observatory.
-A removable rubylith filter covers the monitor during observing sessions to preserve night vision.
+A removable red filter covers the right-hand monitor, and a privacy filter covers the left monitor during observing sessions to preserve night vision.
+The mouse and mouse pad are also dimly illuminated so it is easy to find the mouse in the dark.

 A UPS protects the computer from power surges and failures, and allows closing the shutter in the event of an extended power loss.